-HETE-2, also known as the High Energy Transient Explorer is an international collaboration between USA, Japan, France, and Italy, headed by the Center for Space Research at MIT.
-It was successully launched with a Pegasus launcher, on October 9 2000 from the Kwajalein missile range facility, an atoll in the Pacific oceon.
+HETE-2, also known as the High Energy Transient Explorer was an international collaboration between USA, Japan, France, and Italy, headed by the Center for Space Research at MIT.
+It was successully launched with a Pegasus launcher, on October 9 2000 from the Kwajalein missile range facility, an atoll in the Pacific ocean.

-HETE-2 is designed to detect and localize gamma-ray bursts (GRBs).
-The suite of instruments onboard will allow simultaneous observations of GRBs to be made in soft and medium X-ray and gamma-ray energies.
-HETE-2 will compute the location of the GRB and transmit the coordinates as soon as they are calculated.
-These coordinates will quickly be distributed to ground-based observers to allow detailed studies of the initial phases of GRBs.
-HETE-2 will also perform a survey of the X-ray sky.
+HETE-2 was designed to detect and localize gamma-ray bursts (GRBs).
+The suite of instruments onboard allowed simultaneous observations of GRBs to be made in soft and medium X-ray and gamma-ray energies.
+HETE-2 computed the location of the GRB and transmitted the coordinates as soon as they were calculated.
+These coordinates were quickly distributed to ground-based observers to allow detailed studies of the initial phases of GRBs.
+HETE-2 also performed a survey of the X-ray sky.

 Energy Range : 0.5-400 keV

-All instruments will point in the anti-solar direction and share a common field of view of ~1.5 steradians.
+All instruments pointed in the anti-solar direction and shared a common field of view of ~1.5 steradians.